max-su/lol-chime/README.md

 --------
 *   Run in a terminal
 ```
-node chime.js <%= INSERT IGN HERE %>
+chime <%= INSERT IGN HERE %>
 ```
 *   Please keep in mind that Live Game data for 'Bot' cannot be retrieved from Riot’s official API.

-Dependencies & Config
+Dependencies
 --------

 *   We require mplayer to run the audio chime in node.
+(If you don't install it, that's okay but you might not get the audio chime!)
 *   In Ubuntu run
 ```
 sudo apt-get install mplayer